 D-Day will be here soon, so you may want to pack (or, partially pack) your bags (like you HAVEN’T ALREADY.
-Puh-leeez). *Even if you are delivering at home, you should have a bag packed in case you end up at the hospital.
+Puh-leeez).

 But first, a few notes on hospital logistics…

 A few things to know about the hospital… most hospitals will offer a facility tour before you deliver.
 Here, they will show you where to check in, park, where you’ll deliver, get food, yada yada.
 Do it if you have time so you know what to expect when it’s go-time.

 Pack everything you need, but don’t bring too much.
 You’ll have to schlep from one room to another at least once (perhaps twice), so keep your load as light as you can.
 I recommend packing one bag with clothes and another bag with “other stuff” (toiletries, electronics, etc.).

 Most modern hospitals now have Wi-Fi throughout, which is awwwwwwesome.
 If you want to be Johnny-on-the-spot with social pics, email announcements, etc., bring your laptop, iPad, or smartphone — or preferably, leave this up to your partner; computing will be the last thing on your mind.

 Most hospitals will allow you to play music during labor/delivery/recovery.
 If you decide you want mood music (which is nice in the beginning and slowly becomes annoying/unnecessary toward the end), I recommend you bring a Bluetooth speaker.

 If you are adamant about a particular labor or pain relief technique, such as a birthing ball or a bathtub, make sure the hospital can accommodate you.
 Every hospital is different — and even within the same hospital, every room is different.